The Killing of Sister George, by Frank Marcus

-Tickets on sale NOW from the Hurst Players Online Box Office.
+Tickets on general sale from Monday 3 June (Members' Advanced Booking opens Monday 27 May) via the Hurst Players Online Box Office.

 National Theatre Live is the National Theatre’s groundbreaking project to broadcast world-class theatre to cinemas in the UK and internationally.
 The Players Theatre is proud to host screenings as part of a joint venture between the Hurst Players and the Hurst Village Cinema.
 Details of upcoming shows can be found on the film club website.